atmos terraform destroy

 terraform initbefore executing the command.atmos terraform destroy vpc -s dev --skip-init--dry-run(optional)Show what would be executed without actually running the command.

-atmos terraform destroy vpc -s dev --dry-run
+atmos terraform destroy vpc -s dev --dry-run--log-order(optional)Controls how concurrent per-component logs are ordered when

 Native Terraform Flags